Damning letter details culture of abuse at Ideo, design firm behind Apple’s first mouse

 Aye also points to the Ideo project Design for Learning, an educational startup studio that Aye claims Ideo “launched for the kids of Mohammed bin Salman’s friends and family.”
 The studio was led by Sandy Speicher, who become Ideo’s CEO in 2019 after longtime CEO Tim Brown stepped down.
 We tried to get Ideo to address this allegation, but the company did not respond to our request for comment.

 Mohammed bin Salman is the crown prince of Saudi Arabia and the country’s deputy prime minister.
 He is known for giving women more autonomy in the country, but also for silencing dissent with lethal means.
 Ideo employees saw working for his family as an ethical concern, which could even prove dangerous.
-According to U.S. intelligence, Salman ordered the capture of journalist Jamal Khashoggi, before he was murdered.
+According to U.S. intelligence, Salman ordered the capture and murder of journalist Jamal Khashoggi.
 Aye writes:

 “[B]ut even if the project had some risks involved, it offered very tangible value to the firm.
 According to several alumni, it brought years of financial stability for the new mini-studio and its leader who was trying to establish herself amongst the mostly male partners. . . .
 Perhaps this is one of the under-documented costs of leadership at IDEO—the cost to your own personal moral compass.”